 They can start promoting your tour right away!

 Together you and your Student Ambassador can refer to the list of suggested activities on the Student Ambassador Information Guide

-for suggested way to promote the tour and generate enthusiasm.
-Check off the ones your Student Ambassador completes and write-in anything additional that they do.
-Be creative!
+for ideas on how to promote the tour and generate enthusiasm.
+Encourage your Student Ambassador to think of additional ideas themselves and be creative!

 Have additional questions?